gitkeniwo/rust-minigrep/README.md

 # minigrep

 A simple grep utility written in rust.
+A duplicate of https://course.rs/basic-practice/intro.html